lfost42/franchise/README.md

 # Road Trip Planner

 An exercise in geolocation, csv parsing, and logging.
+The main logic is present from a previous assignment.
+Future plans are below.

 ![My App](./app.png)